 Of course the human head and brain also age just as fast or faster than the body in many cases so you’d want to have a healthy brain going into this crazy experiment.
 The observation that “young blood” seems to have some ability to reverse aging in mice might suggest that attaching even an old head with a less than sharp mind to a young body could rejuvenate the brain to some extent.

-Where does head transplant surgery technology stand?
+Head transplant surgery technology update

 In both of the above hypothetical scenarios we run into problems though.
 First of all, where the heck do you get an otherwise healthy but headless body all set to have the new head attached?
 I don’t imagine people will be lining up to have their heads chopped off and donate their bodies to others.
 Perhaps there might be people who are brain dead who wouldn’t mind donating their otherwise healthy bodies?
 Not many.